 To enforce a web scraping policy for a web application, perform the following steps:

-- Go to the BOT MITIGATION > Libraries page, and click Add Bot Whitelist in the Whitelisted Bots section.
+- Go to the BOT MITIGATION > Libraries page, and click Add Bot in the Allowed Bots section.

 - Click Save.